Shaping your organization to better achieve its business strategy.

 The essential guide to organizational design

-From humble beginnings as a sub-discipline of HR, org design is fast becoming a survival strategy for every organization, no matter how large or small.
-Estimates are that 50% of S&P 500 listed companies will disappear within 10 years.
+From humble beginnings in HR, organizational design is fast becoming a survival strategy for every business, no matter how large or small.
+Economic uncertainty, market disruption, geopolitical instability, and changing consumer behavior mean that businesses are constantly under threat.
+So much so that experts predict 50% of companies listed in the S&P 500 will disappear within 10 years.

 Rethinking organizational structure and business planning

-Instead of working methodically to a 3-year plan, organizations will need to become more adaptable in how they respond to market changes and get used to the idea of incrementally adjusting their business plans on a continuous basis.
+Instead of working to a 3-year plan, organizations will need to become more agile in how they respond to uncertainty and change.
+They’ll need to get used to continuously adjusting their business plans in shorter and shorter cycles.

 This is where organizational design takes on new importance.
-Until now, structuring an organization has been predicated on a certain predictability in market behavior.
-But today those assumptions have all but disappeared.
+Until now, structuring an organization has assumed a certain predictability in market behavior.
+Today those assumptions have all but disappeared.

-As companies develop and grow, systems and processes become more complex and may fall out of alignment with business strategy.
-Consequently, those organizations that don’t continuously monitor business performance are likely to experience a number of problems.
-According to consultant, Ron Caruccio, these problems are symptomatic of underlying causes that are rooted in poor organizational design.
+As companies develop and grow, systems and processes become more complex and can fall out of alignment with business strategy.
+Consequently, those organizations that don’t continuously monitor business performance are likely to experience a number of problems:

-- Dysfunctional workflows that falter or break down
+- Dysfunctional workflows that stall or break down

 - Siloed, fragmented workloads with low quality output